 Internal medicine physicians are specialists who apply scientific knowledge and clinical expertise to the diagnosis, treatment, and compassionate care of adults across the spectrum from health to complex illness.

-Internists are physicians specializing in internal medicine, a discipline focused on the care of adults emphasizing use of the best medical science available in caring for patients in the context of thoughtful, meaningful doctor patient relationships as exemplified by the life and work of Sir William Osler, the "father" of internal medicine in the United States.
+Internists are physicians specializing in internal medicine, a discipline focused on the care of adults emphasizing the use of the best medical science available in caring for patients in the context of thoughtful, meaningful doctor-patient relationships as exemplified by the life and work of Sir William Osler, the "father" of internal medicine in the United States.

-Many internists enter into practice following completion of their basic internal medicine training.
+Many internists enter into practice following the completion of their basic internal medicine training.
 These physicians practice “general internal medicine” and are commonly referred to as “general internists.”
-General internists are equipped to handle the broad and comprehensive spectrum of illnesses that affect adults, and are recognized as experts in diagnosis, in treatment of chronic illness, and in health promotion and disease prevention—they are not limited to one type of medical problem or organ system.
+General internists are equipped to handle the comprehensive spectrum of illnesses that affect adults and are recognized as experts in the diagnosis and treatment of chronic illness, and in health promotion and disease prevention—they are not limited to one type of medical problem or organ system.
 General internists are equipped to deal with whatever problem a patient brings—no matter how common or rare, or how simple or complex.
 They are specially trained to solve puzzling diagnostic problems and can handle severe chronic illnesses and situations where several different illnesses may strike at the same time.

 General internists may practice in a variety of settings.
-Their training uniquely qualifies them to practice primary care and follow patients over the duration of their adult lives and establish long and rewarding personal relationships with their patients.
+Their training uniquely qualifies them to practice primary care and follow patients throughout their adult lives and establish long and rewarding personal relationships with their patients.
 Although internists may act as primary care physicians, they are not "general practitioners," or "family physicians," whose training is not solely concentrated on adults and may include pediatrics, obstetrics, and surgery (Learn more about the difference between general internal medicine and family medicine).
 Some general internists may focus their practice on caring for patients in the hospital setting, and may be referred to as “hospitalists;” the majority of hospitalists in the US are general internists.
-Still other general internists will combine these facets of care and provide both outpatient and inpatient care for their patients.
-And other general internists may practice in unique settings such as rehabilitation centers and long term care facilities, among other clinical settings.
+Still, other general internists will combine these facets of care and provide both outpatient and inpatient care for their patients.
+And other general internists may practice in unique settings such as rehabilitation centers and long-term care facilities, among other clinical settings.

 Magnolia Health Care